helightdev/dogs/docs/polymorphism.md

 add the `@polymorphic` annotation - This is required so you don't accidentally use polymorphism without knowing it.

-!!! warning "Abstract classes and interfaces can't be annotated with @serializable"
+??? warning "Abstract classes and interfaces mustn't be annotated with @serializable"
-    You only need to annotate leaf classes with `@serializable`.
+    You only need to annotate concrete leaf classes with `@serializable`.
 Abstract classes and interfaces can't be instantiated and therefore can't use automatic structure generation, for which `@serializable` is the marker.
+(This excludes interop for built_value)

-    Therefore: Only annotate leaf types with `@serializable`.
+    Therefore: Only annotate concrete types with `@serializable`.

+    You may specify custom converters for abstract classes and interfaces though, if you want to use them as explicit types.
+In this case, they will not be handled as polymorphic.

 !!! warning "Limitations"
     All leaf types must be serializable.
 This means that you can use `dynamic` or `Object` as long as